KASIANGK/pasta_timer/README.md

 🚀 How to Use

-1️⃣ Select your pasta category (Short, Long, or Special) 2️⃣ Choose your favorite pasta type 🏷️
+1️⃣ Select your pasta category (Short, Long, or Special) 2️⃣ Choose your favorite pasta type
-3️⃣ Pick your cooking preference (Al Dente or Well Done) 4️⃣ Let the timer guide you to pasta perfection! 🎉
+3️⃣ Pick your cooking preference (Al Dente or Well Done) 4️⃣ Let the timer guide you to pasta perfection!

-📸 Preview

 💡 Why Pasta Timer?

 Because no one likes overcooked or undercooked pasta!
-With Pasta Timer, your spaghetti, penne, or ravioli will always be just right. 🍽️
+With Pasta Timer, your spaghetti, penne, or ravioli will always be just right.

 👉 Try it out & never ruin your pasta again!